Bridging Data Science and

 I hope you join us on our journey.

-I hold an M.B.A from Butler University, an M.S. in Data Science from Indiana University, and three certifications: Certified Scrum Master, Certified Scrum Product Owner, and Project Management Professional.
+I hold an M.B.A from Butler University, an M.S. in Data Science from Indiana University, the PMP certification, and four Agile certifications.

 Get monthly Tips directly in your Inbox!